 Step off the train and into Attadale Gardens.
 Known as a painter’s garden, each section is set out to give a plethora of scents and colours.
 Spend the afternoon in the company of the owner and learn of the garden’s rich history; walk through the natural wonders and enjoy an exclusive lunch in the country house.

 From here it’s a short transfer to Plockton and your accommodation for the next two days.

 With views over the sea loch Carron, this family run hotel is a lovely place to stay.
 Locally sourced ingredients make the food special – much of the seafood is landed on the pier only a short walk away.
+Dinner is included on your first evening here.
 The harbour side hotel is traditionally built and gives a great Scottish seaside experience.
 Spend the evening exploring the village and discover its connections to the silver screen or choose from the fine range of malt whiskies available in the bar.

 Hop on board a private mini-bus and head over the bridge to Skye.
 In the company of an expert local guide visit the changing scenes of this famous island.
 Pinnacles and mountain peaks rise through passing clouds, brighten in the sunlight then retreat.
 Natural phenomena and volcanic absurdities have scarred the land with scenic wonders.
 Local traditions remain strong; crofts and farms raise crops and livestock, crafts and artisanal products are available in most shops.
 Learn of the changing life on the island, the histories, the families, the feuds.